 Conjoint degree students are expected to monitor and retrieve their mail, including electronic messaging account(s) issued to them by the UofT, on a frequent and consistent basis.
 Students have the responsibility to recognize that certain communications may be time-critical.
-Students have the right to forward their UofT-issued electronic mail account to another electronic mail service provider address but remain responsible for ensuring that all UofT electronic message communication sent to the official UofT-issued account is received and read.
+Students have the right to forward their UofT-issued electronic mail account to another electronic mail service provider address but remain responsible for ensuring that all UofT electronic message communication sent to the official UofT-issued account is received and read (see the Policy on Official Correspondence with Students).